thr1lls/pxt-microbit/docs/reference/pins/analog-set-period.md

 # Analog Set Period

-Configure the period of Pulse Width Modulation (PWM) on the specified analog [pin](/device/pins).
+Configure the period of pulse-width modulation (PWM) on the specified analog [pin](/device/pins).
 Before you call this function, you should set the specified pin as analog.